 Summer Science Internship

 Each year the Great Pond Foundation engages the services of high school and college interns to assist with the summer field program.
-In 2016 the Foundation has begun an extensive water sampling program at ten stations around the Pond.
+In 2017 the Foundation continued its water sampling at 10 stations around Edgartown Great Pond.
 It is our goal not only to track the changes in water quality throughout the season, but also to compare them to benchmarks of Pond health established by the Massachusetts Estuaries Project.
-It is a very exciting season as we learn to deploy our new equipment, collect large amounts of data, and design a robust sampling regime.
-We also spend our time partnering with BiodiversityWorks to monitor and protect the beach nesting birds on the barrier beach and with the Martha’s Vineyard Shellfish Group to restore the oyster population in the Pond.
-It is through these partnerships that we broaden our impact as a foundation and really learn about what it takes to maintain a healthy pond ecosystem.
+In addition to water sampling, we had the opportunity to get into the water and snorkel through eelgrass (Zostera marina) beds for transect surveys and tunicate collection.
+We also spent our time partnering with BiodiversityWorks to monitor and protect the beach nesting birds on the barrier beach and with the Martha’s Vineyard Shellfish Group to restore the oyster population in the Pond.
+Here are some highlights of our 2017 season.

 Meet the 2016 Interns